- Home

 Many people put off considering hearing aids because they believe they’re not affordable – but this isn’t necessarily true.
 Hearing aids are sold at a wide range of prices, and if you can’t afford to pay for one yourself, the NHS loans hearing aids to people free of charge and provides free batteries, servicing, and repairs.

-The type of hearing aids available through the NHS is usually a standard design with a fixed range of technology, so if you want more choice of designs and technology, you’ll need to consider buying them privately.
-But, given how most people wear hearing aids for 12-15 hours most days, the cost per day works out quite minimal – especially considering the joy of better hearing.
+The type of hearing aids available through the NHS is usually a standard design with a fixed range of technology, so if you’d like more choice, you’ll need to consider buying them privately.
+But, given how most people wear hearing aids for 12-15 hours a day, the cost per day is quite minimal – especially considering the joy of improved hearing.

 Myth three – you only need hearing aids if you’re experiencing profound hearing loss

-Untreated hearing loss means that less sound is being sent to the auditory context.
-This means the ‘tuning in’ centre in our brain gets less practised at deciphering speech sounds and filtering out background noise – making it more difficult to focus on speech.
+Untreated hearing loss means less sound is being sent to the auditory cortex.
+The result is that the ‘tuning in’ centre in our brain gets less practised at deciphering speech sounds and filtering background noise – making it tricky to focus on speech.
 Untreated hearing loss can also lead to conditions like musical ear syndrome, where a person hears sounds that aren’t there, as the brain attempts to ‘fill in the gaps’ caused by hearing loss.

-New NHS research into the correlation between hearing loss and dementia also suggests that the risk of developing dementia nearly doubles if you have untreated mild hearing loss.
-If you have untreated moderate hearing loss, the risk of dementia triples; and if you have severe untreated hearing loss, you’re five times more at risk of getting dementia.
+New NHS research into the correlation between hearing loss and dementia also suggests the risk of developing dementia nearly doubles if you have untreated mild hearing loss.
+If you have untreated moderate hearing loss, dementia risk triples; and if you have severe untreated hearing loss, you’re five times more at risk.

-Remember that hearing loss is usually progressive and, by the time you’ve noticed it, the chances are, you would probably already benefit from a hearing aid.
-Hearing aids are designed to help people with all different degrees of hearing loss.
-So, if you think you might be experiencing hearing loss, no matter how mild, it’s better to intervene as early as possible, which starts with booking a hearing test.
+Remember that hearing loss is usually progressive and, by the time you’ve noticed it, you’ll likely already benefit from a hearing aid.
+They’re designed to help people with all degrees of hearing loss.
+So, if you think you might be experiencing it, no matter how mild, it’s better to intervene as early as possible, starting with a hearing test.

 Myth four – hearing aids are high-maintenance